thouters/jinja-filters/README.rst

 .. code-block:: sh

-  pip install pelican-jinja-filters
+  python -m pip install pelican-jinja-filters

 As ``Jinja Filters`` is a namespace plugin, assuming you are using Pelican 4.5 (or newer) **and** *only* other namespace plugins, ``Jinja Filters`` will be automatically be loaded by Pelican.
 And that's it!
+As long as you have not explicitly added a ``PLUGINS`` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+Otherwise, you must add ``jinja_filters`` to your existing ``PLUGINS`` list.
+For more information, please see the documentation regarding `How to Use Plugins <https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins>`_.

 If you are using an older version of Pelican, or non-namespace plugins, you may need to add ``Jinja Filters`` to your ``pelicanconf.py``: